-There is not one sole cause of WWI, but the years leading up to its outbreak marked a time of flux, instability, and unrest for people across Europe.
+There wasn't a sole cause of WWI, but the years leading up to its outbreak marked a time of flux, instability, and unrest for people across Europe.
 The continent had been split in two.
-If once Europe found unity through geographic proximity, the Alliance and the Entente had flipped like repelling magnets.
+If once Europe had found unity through geographic proximity, the Alliance and the Entente had flipped like repelling magnets.
 The rift between them became insurmountable.
 With European nations dividing the rest of the world into pieces for its imperial puzzles, the slightest upset to one empire offered a chance for another to seize even more power.
 By 1914, Europe had morphed into a powder keg of extremist ideologies, antsy militaries, and overzealous leaders.
 War seemed inevitable.

 Daisy Dow is a contributing writer for MagellanTV.
 Her articles also appear in Local Life magazine.
 She recently graduated from Kenyon College with a degree in philosophy and studio art.

 Title Image: Australian troops in the trench, State Library of Queensland, Australia (Credit: Wikimedia Commons)